Lydzje/corruption-sack/README.md

 # corruption-sack (not finished)
 My first entry in Ludum Dare jams.
 It was the 35th edition and the theme was shapeshifting.
 I joined for the Compo (a game in 48h from scratch) and I failed :P

-If you wanna try it, click [here](https://github.com/Lydzje/corruption-sack/raw/master/bin/corruptionSackV2.jar) to download an executable jar.
-The game is too hard, sorry hahaha.
+If you wanna try it, click [here](https://github.com/Lydzje/corruption-sack/raw/master/bin/corruptionSack.jar) to download an executable jar.

+There may be some bugs, I found some testing it now.
+I was very unexperienced with gamedev when I made it and everything is a mess.

 In my Linux system I had to install OpenJFX in order to make it run:
 ```shell